-As winter approaches, the Baroness sells the jewels and fine clothes from her previous life as a salon belle to raise money: thirty thousand francs, all to feed the poor at her door, who now number 4,000 a day.
-“If you only knew how my life is”, she writes to a friend, “the hundreds of suffering, miserable beings who cling to me: misery, misfortune, despair in a thousand forms, in a land of ruin and desolation.”
-Pale, skinny children, exhausted women bereft even of clothing necessary to preserve modesty, pass under the windows of Baroness Krüdener.
+As winter approaches, the Baroness sells the jewels and fine clothes from her previous life as a salon belle to raise money: thirty thousand francs, all to feed the poor at her door, who now number four thousand a day.
+“If you only knew how my life is,” she writes to a friend, “the hundreds of suffering, miserable beings who cling to me: misery, misfortune, despair in a thousand forms, in a land of ruin and desolation.”
+Pale, skinny children and exhausted women, bereft even of clothing necessary to preserve modesty, pass under the windows of Baroness de Krüdener.
 Their fellow citizens look upon these refugees with hatred, afraid that a growing population will drive the price of bread in the region still higher, and drag them all into the black hole of famine.
 For this, they blame the Baroness, who is harassed by local thugs, and condemned in the newspapers.
 They call her “Devil Woman”.

 But by the summer of 1817, the burghers of Basel have had enough of the messianic posturings of the Baroness de Krüdener.
 She is ejected from Hoernlein, and escorted by police to the border.
 Word of the Baroness’s movements travels ahead of her.
 No one will take her and her refugees.
 In the town of Rheinfeld, her carriage is surrounded by armed townsfolk.
 She and her entourage face certain massacre but for the intervention of the police.
 It is the same at Moehlin, where only sanctuary in the house of the local priest rescues her from being stoned to death.
 In Zurich, the newspapers report that a young girl — in a waking trance — has foretold the imminent arrival of the Baroness de Krüdener, to be announced by a terrible storm.
 Once in Zurich, she draws massive crowds to hear her speak, and all are struck by “the living spirit in her words, her intimate knowledge of the human heart, and, most of all, by the irresistible charity in the tone of her voice and exhortations.”

 Scenes from the suffering world in extremis of Juliane de Krüdener in 1816 and 1817 are drawn from the same disaster landscape as Shelley’s Frankenstein.
-For this human tragedy they witnessed in different degrees first hand, both the Baroness de Krudener and Mary Shelley exhibit their own form of creative sympathy.
+For this human tragedy that they witnessed in different degrees first hand, both the Baroness de Krüdener and Mary Shelley exhibit their own forms of creative sympathy.
 Frankenstein, no less than the soup kitchen at Hoernlein House, is a humanitarian composition.

 Public Domain Works